LeanKit-Labs/enum-i18n/README.md

 `enum-i18n` extends the excellent enum implementation [adrai/enum](https://github.com/adrai/enum).
 It exposes an Enum constructor that can be configured with a `translate` function.

+This document addresses the i18n features added here.
+For full documentation see [adrai/enum](https://github.com/adrai/enum).

 ## Installation